GoogleCloudPlatform/gradle-appengine-plugin/README.md

 * `httpsProxy`: Use the given HTTPS proxy to contact App Engine, when using HTTPS.
 If `httpProxy` is given but `httpsProxy` is not, both HTTP and HTTPS requests will use the given proxy.

+The task `gaeDownloadApp` requires you to at least define the application ID and directory to write the files to.
+Define the tasks' properties in the closure `app`:

+* `id`: The application ID.
+* `version`: The current application version (defaults to current default version).
+* `outputDirectory`: The directory where you wish to save the files (defaults to `build/downloaded-app`).

 The task `gaeLogs` requires you to at least define the file to write the logs to.
 Define the tasks' properties in the closure `logs`: